Kosovo leftist Kurti declares victory after election | DW | 14.02.2021

 Addressing his supporters, Vetevendosje's leader Albin Kurti said that the vote was unlike any other since the 1999 war against Serbia.

-"This was a referendum for justice and for work and against the subjugating the state and corruption," Kurti said.
+"This was a referendum for justice and for work and against state capture and against corruption," Kurti said.

 He also said that the stalled normalization talks with Belgrade would be his government's "fifth or sixth priority."